AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 1. Create your own branch within your forked repository
 2. Set up your development environment
 3. Make changes to the codebase in accordance with the requirements and tasks present in the *Issue* that you have chosen to work on
+4. Add unit tests for any new features as necessary
-4. Push the changes to your branch and creating a Pull Request for the same
+5. Push the changes to your branch and creating a Pull Request for the same
-5. Ask for a code review for your PR and make changes as required
+6. Ask for a code review for your PR and make changes as required
-6. Pass all the automated tests that have been put in place
+7. Pass all the automated tests that have been put in place
-7. Handle merge conflicts
+8. Handle merge conflicts
+9. Wait for approval from the AppFlowy team, once approved merge your branch
-8. Merge your branch, and delete of the branch once the merge is successfully completed
+10. Delete your branch once the PR has been merged

 Congratulations on completing your first PR!